 Paris Orly is my favorite airport!
 Smaller and closer to town it’s dedicated to domestic and Mediterranean flights.

-As Charles De Gaulle Airport even Paris Orly, also know as ORY, is connected to central Paris by the RER B blue trains.
-The closest RER station is Antony, directly connected to the South and West terminals by the driverless metro line Orlyval running every three/four minutes between 6 a.m. and 11:00 p.m.
-The combined fare for the Orlyval and RER is 12,05 € one-way and the whole trip takes 20 minutes.
+As Charles De Gaulle Airport, even Paris Orly, also know as ORY, is connected to central Paris by the RER B blue trains.
+Antony’s closest RER station is directly connected to the South and West terminals by the driverless metro line Orlyval running every three/four minutes between 6 a.m. and 11:00 p.m.
+The combined fare for the Orlyval and RER is 12,05 € one-way, and the whole trip takes 20 minutes.